Friday, December 17, 2021

 This explanation has an emotional value to the Democrats who remain members of the party that actually passed the Jim Crow laws, opposed the abolition of Slavery, and tried to stop school integration.
 Given the Democrat Party's history, it would seem like the first thing that should be toppled in a post-CRA America would be the Democratic Party, and yet...

-Democrat voters are told by their party that the Democrats are the anti-Racists and that it was because of this "Southern Strategy" that the party was robbed their racist voting block that they had depended on so heavily in Southern states for the entire history of the Party.
-As a Democrat they need to believe that to absolve themselves of the moral failures of their party throughout their party's history... and to explain why, in the cast off of all of that baggage of a bygone era, they couldn't manage to change their party name.
+Democrat voters are told by their party that the Democrats are the anti-Racists and that it was because of this "Southern Strategy" that the party was robbed of their racist voting block that they had depended on so heavily in Southern states for the entire history of the Party.
+As a Democrat they need to believe that to absolve themselves of the moral failures of their party throughout their party's history, and to explain why, in the cast off of all of that baggage of a bygone era, they couldn't manage to change their party name, a name that stood for racism longer than it, in theory, hasn't.

 A too-convenient-by-half skepticism of that narrative aside, there are a number of ways that the narrative just makes no sense.